Of all the people associated with the Underground Railroad, none are better known than Harriet Tubman.

 Tubman was born into slavery in 1822 and escaped in 1850 from her enslavement in Caroline County, Maryland.
 Over the course of her illustrious life, Tubman directly rescued 70 slaves during 13 trips back to slave-holding states.

-However, while that’s what we primarily know her for today, Tubman was also an abolitionist who worked with both John Brown and Frederick Douglas, and a suffragette that worked with Susan B. Anthony.
+However, while that’s what we primarily know her for today, Tubman was also an abolitionist who worked with both John Brown and Frederick Douglass, and a suffragette that worked with Susan B. Anthony.
 She also was a Union spy and nurse during the Civil War and become the first woman during the war to lead an armed assault.

 In 1859, Tubman bought a piece of land in Auburn, New York from Senator (and future Secretary of State) William H. Seward.
 This land was where she and her family lived for much of the rest of their lives.